 Combining mechanical engineering and creative technology gives me a unique insight in the creation of new products.
 The result is 'tinkering' on a professional level to quickly and reliably make new products.

 I started out in precision mechanics.
-Started making carbon fiber products at a early age (such as my own frames).
-During college I got into contact with control systems.
-As a consequence I started building my own mechatronics projects.
-After working for several years on Big data and mechatronics projects for my profession I went back to my roots at EDCO Engineering as Lead Engineer.
+At an early age I started making carbon fiber products (such as my own bicycle frames).
+After I got into contact with control systems I started building my own mechatronics projects.
+After working for several years on Big Data and mechatronics projects for several companies I went back to my roots at EDCO Engineering as Lead Engineer.

-As a mechanical engineer with lightweight as speciality I specialize in making things move more efficiently.
+As a mechanical engineer with lightweight as a speciality I focus on making things move more efficiently.
 By making things lighter they can move faster.
 That's the way I like to work.

 The MkI Racing handlebar we developed has been use by Nick Stöpler, who has used it to win the 2012 Dutch Nationals 50km 'NK 50km', and win third place in the 2012 'Zesdaagse van Amsterdam'.
 Since then the MkII has been developed and is still in use today.

 It has taken a while but the new website is online!
 Have a look around, more will be coming soon as we compete more projects.